imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **productId** - String – App Store ID of the product the request was made for
    - **status** - String – Success or Failure, indicating if the request succeeded or failed
+   - **TransactionId** - Current Apple Transaction Id for the purchase.
+Current and Original Transaction Id might be different for some scenarios like Offer redemption.

 - **Office.iOS.Paywall.PurchaseCompleteScreen.Shown** - To log how many users have failed to complete the StoreKit API (Apple’s flow), Provisioning API (Retail Federation flow) and Activation API (Licensing flow) and see the success screen.
 The data is used to measure the performance of the end-to-end paywall experience and help improve purchase reliability.